indrajit912/MindCanvas/README.md

 3. **Tagging System**: Users can organize their entries with tags for easy retrieval.
 4. **Search Functionality**: Users can search their journal entries by keywords or tags.
 5. **Data Portability**: Users can export/import all their data for backup or migration.
-6. **LaTeX Support**: Write mathematical equations using LaTeX typesetting.
+6. **LaTeX Support**: Write mathematical equations using LaTeX typesetting directly into your Journal Entries.
 7. **Demo Account**: A demo account (username: demo, password: password) allows users to explore the app before creating their own accounts.

 ## Installation